rbmowatt/glazewave/README.md

 		- for user management
 	- Amazon s3
 		- to store  images
-	- Algolia
+	- Elastic Search
 		- For searching and aggregation
 	- Google places and Stormglass for local wave forecasts

 It's current dev example sits at https://mysurfsesh.com and is served using an EC2 instance sitting behind a load balancer sending all 443 traffic to port 80 and using nginx as a server for the frontend build and a proxy for the api.
 ## @todos and known issues
  - Clean Up how session is stored and retrieved
-- Responsiveness
+- Responsiveness/CSS
 	- it's not the worst ever but it's far from the best
 - Logging
+- Backend Acl
 ## Frontend /UI
 ### Requests
-- Nearly all requests will be dispatched and handled through a single source `( ./frontend/src/middleware/api.js )` which will
+- Most requests will be dispatched and handled through a single point `( ./frontend/src/middleware/api.js )` which will
 	- Set a loading state in the api reducer
 	- Perform request
 	- dispatch action provided to appropriate reducer